Kingsvein

 - 30 % negative mentions

 The game offers a mix of replayability, with some players noting its depth and multiple endings that encourage revisiting.
 However, others feel that the replay value is limited, primarily hinging on initial choices and unlocks after completion.
-Overall, while there are elements that promote replayability, it may not be sufficient for those seeking extensive replay options.
+Overall, while there are elements that promote replayability, some players suggest alternatives for a more extensive experience.

 “Great depth and replay value.”

-“The game also does have different endings and decisions you can make, so there is definitely a level of replayability.”
+“The game also has different endings and decisions you can make, so there is definitely a level of replayability.”

 “Limited replay value, so the unlocks after beating the game could be initial choices.”